 What can you do about ADHD?

-There is no scientific proof I came across to provide you, but this is something of my personal experience.
+I came across no scientific proof to provide you, but this is something of my personal experience.

-One person may lie or may be a few more, but not those vast numbers of people who told the life-changing benefits of nofap.
-Why don’t you give it a try and check if it is true?
-You are not going to lose anything except gaining.
+Why don’t you try it and check if it is true?
+You are not going to lose anything except gain.

 2. Your trained brain

-Our mind wanders from A to B to C, and we let it roam wherever it wants to go.
-We never utilized our willpower to stop it and concentrate on the task at our hands.
+Our mind wanders from A to B to C, and we let it roam wherever it wants.
+We never utilized our willpower to stop it and concentrate on the task.

-Concentration requires utilizing our willpower, and the more you practice it, the better you will become by time.
+Concentration requires utilizing our willpower; the more you practice it, the better you will become over time.
 This is why the monks have an unwavering concentration in their daily life.

 3. Worry or Stress

-If you are worried about the thing that is going to happen or may not happen, you will find difficulty concentrating.
+If you are worried about what will happen or may not happen, you will find difficulty concentrating.

-If you have stress too about how you are going to complete all your work in such a less time than it will also affect your concentration.
+If you have stress too about how you will complete all your work in such a short time, then it will also affect your concentration.

-For example, remember the neighbor kid.
-If you worry that the kid may scream when you start your work, you can’t concentrate on the present work.
-The kid may or may not cry, and because of your imaginary worries, your concentration is hampered.
+For example, If you worry that your wife may scream when you start your work, you can’t concentrate on the present work.

-On the other hand, if you have real worries, then try to solve it first or learn to live with it.
-In this case, mediation will help because it will teach us how to stay in the present despite all the stress and worries.
+On the other hand, if you have real worries, try to solve them first or learn to live with them.

 I am saying start with one thing and add things slowly one after another in your life.